ray-project/ray/doc/source/rllib/rllib-offline.rst

 Customization
 -------------

 Customization of the Offline RL components in RLlib, such as the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`, :py:class:`~ray.rllib.core.learner.learner.Learner`, or :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, follows a similar process to that of their Online RL counterparts.
-For detailed guidance, refer to the documentation on `Algorithms <rllib-algorithms-doc>`, `Learners <learner-guide>`, and RLlib's `RLModule <rlmodule-guide>`.
+For detailed guidance, refer to the documentation on :ref:`Algorithms <rllib-algorithms-doc>`, :ref:`Learners <learner-guide>`, and RLlib's :ref:`RLModule <rlmodule-guide>`.
 The new stack Offline RL streaming pipeline in RLlib supports customization at various levels and locations within the dataflow, allowing for tailored solutions to meet the specific requirements of your offline RL algorithm.

 - Connector Level
 - PreLearner Level